bachvietdo01/agenticai/README.md

 4. ***investment_research***: leverages CrewAI to build a crew team consisting of a senior researcher and an analyst.
 The analyst starts by gathering preliminary information about a company from online sources, then hands it off to the senior researcher to compile a final report.
 5. ***stock_agent***: utilizes CrewAI to build a team of agents, including a manager, a stock screener, a financial researcher, and a stock picker.
 The manager oversees the workflow and assigns tasks to the other agents.
 The stock screener identifies trending companies by scanning the internet.
 The financial researcher then conducts due diligence on those companies.
 Finally, the stock picker selects the most promising stocks and presents them to the user. **This agent is not finanical advice ofc**.
 6. ***engineering_team***: is an "ambitious" Agentic AI project where we build a crew of software engineering team consisting of an engineering lead, a front-end engineer, a back-end engineer, and a test engineer.
 The engineering lead reads the requirements and assigns tasks to the front-end, back-end, and test engineers for implementation and testing.
+7. ***personal_assistant*** is an ambitious project that leverages LangGraph to basically build a lightweight "ChatGPT" app.
+It is a powerful agentic AI system capable of using tools like web browsing, web search, file management, Wikipedia, and Python code execution to handle complex tasks on the user's behalf.
+It's essentially a lightweight automation agent.
+The project also incorporates Anthropic's Evaluator-Optimizer pattern to enhance performance and decision-making.